GeorgeTechworld/GeorgeTechworld/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me {email} wgeorge.nderitu@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I think i`m funny
+- ⚡ Fun fact: Did you know that the first computer programmer was a woman named Ada Lovelace?
+She wrote the world's first algorithm, paving the way for future innovations in technology!

 <!---
 GeorgeTechworld/GeorgeTechworld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.